apache/servicecomb-docs/java-chassis-reference/en_US/docs/catalog/build-consumer.md

 ## Develop consumer with Rest Template
 RestTemplate is a RESTful API provided by the Spring framework.
 ServiceComb provides the implementation class for service calling

-## Develop consumer with AsynRestTemplate
+## Develop consumer with AsyncRestTemplate
 AsyncRestTemplate allows users to make asynchronous service calls.
 The logic is similar to restTemplate, except that the service is called asynchronously.

 ## Develop consumer with transparent RPC